FAQ

 • ᐅᓄᓗᐊᖅᑎᓐᓇᒋᑦ ᐅᒥᐊᕐᔪᐊᑦ ᑭᓴᕐᕕᖕᓂ ᓯᓚᑖᓃᑦᑐᓄᑦ ᑐᓚᒃᑕᕐᕕᐅᑉ ᖃᓄᐃᓂᕐᓗᖁᓇᒋᑦ ᐆᒪᔪᑦ ᐃᓄᐃᓪᓘᓐᓃᑦ ᖃᓄᐃᓕᐅᖅᑐᑦ ᑕᒫᓂ.

-• Apprenticeship training, heavy equipment operator training, internships, and seasonal opportunities exist for those interested to work at the Mary River Mine.
+• Apprenticeship training, Heavy Equipment Operator Training, internships, and seasonal opportunities exist for those interested in working at the Mary River Mine.

-• We remain committed to ensuring that Inuit who reside in the affected communities and throughout the Qikiqtani Region of Nunavut receive priority hiring preference as outlined in the IIBA.
+• We remain committed to ensuring that Inuit who reside in the seven Baffin communities, and throughout the Qikiqtani Region of Nunavut, receive priority hiring preference, as outlined in the IIBA.

 • All available career opportunities are posted on our careers portal here.
 For more information about working at Baffinland, visit our Employment Section here or email your resume to recruitment@baffinland.com.